Sadie Sparks: Broadcast

 Sadie Sparks premiered on Disney Channel in the UK and Ireland on 20 April 2019, however the first two episodes were released earlier on YouTube on 9 April.
 In France, the series premiered on Disney Channel on 26 May.
 In Latin America and Brazil, the series premiered on Discovery Kids on 20 July 2019.
 In South Africa, the show premiered on 3 August 2019.
 In Australia, the series airs on ABC Me.

 In Canada, the show premiered on Family Channel on 6 January 2020.
-In Spain and Portugal, the series premiered on 13 January 2020 on the Disney Channel within those territories.
+In Spain and Portugal, the series premiered on 13 January 2020 on Disney Channel within those territories.
 The series also aired on POP TV from the 27 July 2020.
 On 1 August 2020, the series premiered on Disney Channel in Bulgaria, the Czech Republic, Hungary, Poland and Romania.
 In Ireland, the series premiered on TG4 with Irish-language dubbing on 2 October 2020.
 In Turkey, the series premiered on 2 November 2020 on Disney Channel, where it has grown a large fanbase.

 In 2021, the series premiered in Finland on Yle Areena on 26 March, on Disney+ throughout western Europe on 14 May, and in Japan on Disney Channel on 4 September.
 On 18 September 2021, the series premiered on Pixel TV in Ukraine.
 On 23 September 2021, the series premiered in the United States on the Kidoodle TV app.
 As of 31 October 2021, the series also airs on Yle TV2 as part of the "Galaxi" programming block for children ages 7 and up.

 In 2022, the series premiered on Super3 with Catalan-language dubbing on 10 January.
 It was made available on Disney+ in South Africa on the 18th of May.

 In 2025, the series premiered on VTV with Indonesian-language dubbing on 16 June.